 He certainly had that 10 percent and, like Mike Brearley, appeared to possess the uncanny knack of creating his own good fortune.
 Probably by being so good at anticipating what might happen next.
 If conjuring victory from defeat in the 1981 Ashes was Brearley’s defining achievement.
 Richie Benaud’s finest hour was a not dissimilar Houdini-like act at Old Trafford 20 years earlier, only a few months after the historic contests with Worrell’s team.

-Then things clicked on a tour of the subcontinent that followed straight on from the 1956 tour.
-Australia lost to Pakistan on a matting wicket in Karachi but Benaud then proved the decisive player with 23 wickets in three Tests in India in a series Australia won 2–0.
-A year later he produced what ranks among the finest all-round performances of all time in South Africa, wherein five matches he scored 329 runs and took 31 wickets.
+Then things clicked on a tour of the subcontinent that followed straight on from the 1956 touring squad.
+Australia lost to Pakistan on a matting wicket in Karachi, but Benaud then proved the decisive player with 23 wickets in three Tests in India in a series Australia won 2–0.
+A year later he produced what ranks among the finest all-around performances of all time in South Africa, wherein in five matches he scored 329 runs and took 31 wickets.

 England was trounced 4–0 and if the methods of Benaud’s pace attack were questioned.
-This was at the height of the ‘throwing’ controversy – his own bowling was beyond reproach and he was leading wicket-taker on either side with 31 at 18.83.
-A year later Australia toured Pakistan and India again and this time won both series and Benaud was again the star with 47 wickets in the eight Tests at and a marvelous average of 20.19.
+This was at the height of the ‘throwing’ controversy – his own bowling was beyond reproach, and he was the leading wicket-taker on either side with 31 at 18.83.
+A year later Australia toured Pakistan and India again and this time won both series and Benaud was again the star with 47 wickets in the eight tests and a marvelous average of 20.19.

 Then came the stubborn victories, both by 2–1 margin, over West Indies and England.
-With his shoulder problem causing him to increase difficulty.
-Because his effectiveness as a bowler began to diminish but he nevertheless retained the Ashes at home in 1962–63 with a 1–1 draw.
+His shoulder problem causes him to increase difficulty.
+Because his effectiveness as a bowler began to diminish, but he nevertheless retained the Ashes at home in 1962–63 with a 1–1 draw.
 He played one more series, at home to South Africa in 1963–64.
-Because initially as captain but then under Bob Simpson, before retiring from all cricket at the age of just 33.
-In fact, Benaud has left two- or three-years cricket to make his records more impressive.
+Because, initially as captain but then under Bob Simpson, before retiring from all cricket at the age of just 33.
+In fact, Benaud has left two- or three years of cricket to make his records more impressive.

 As a mini all-rounder, he scored 2,201 runs at 24.45 with the highest score of 122 against South Africa at Johannesburg in 1957-58.
 Indeed, more than anyone else for Australia up to that point and second only to Fred Trueman among all nations.